brandur/sorg/content/fragments-drafts/chatty-pyramid.md

 considerable portion of another person's time whom that first employee would have had to ask about it.
 Even better, the effect becomes multiplicative because people build their self-help muscles.
-Just like reps on a free weight, every time they figure something out for themselves, they get a little better at it.
-This is unlike the habit of leaning on others, which yields a temporary fix but little in the way of lasting knowledge.
+Just like reps at the gym, every time they figure something out for themselves, they get a little better at it.
+This is unlike the habit of leaning on others, which yields a temporary fix but nothing in the way of lasting information.

 It's not clear whether a perfectly self-service environment is possible (or even desirable), but there are relatively